michaellaszlo/cursor-maintenance/README.md

 }
 ```

-We can reimplement this formatter in a similar way with a `TextWithCursor` object:
+And here is the same format implemented with `TextWithCursor` operations:

 ```
 meta.creditCard = function (s, cursor) {